alfredkam/PHYLO/js/RNA/README.md

 Note
 =====
 This folder is used to contain all the neccessary scripts to build the RNA version<br>
 If the features or dependancies under js/DNA does not fit for this part.
-Either write an extension or create a new module, do not modify the files in js/DNA.<br>
+Either write an extension or create a new module, do not modify the files in js/DNA.
+Files under js/DNA are the base of the framework<br>
 Remeber if need to add a new file, please add it in index.html

 Naming Schema